rkitover/vimpager/markdown_src/vimpager.md

 | PREFIX       | install prefix to configure for, e.g. /usr/local    |
 | prefix       | prefix for writing files, e.g. for GNU stow         |
 | POSIX_SHELL  | POSIX shell to use to run the scripts               |

+**NOTE:** you should `make clean` before modifying these make settings, as the 'install' make target does not account for their change.

 If you got vimpager from the vim.org scripts section, just put it somewhere in your PATH, e.g.: